Neat Pulse Data Residency

 Neat Pulse is a global cloud service for managing your Neat devices.
 To meet compliance requirements and ensure optimal performance, Pulse operates in multiple geographic zones, here referred to as Pulse Zones.
 Each zone corresponds to a specific data center region, giving you visibility into where your data is stored at rest.

-For customers on a paid Pulse plan, Neat offers a Data Residency Guarantee, meaning your Pulse account data is stored only within your chosen zone and will never be moved.
+For customers on a paid Pulse plan, Neat offers a Data Residency Guarantee, meaning your Pulse organization data is stored only within your chosen zone and will never be moved.

 What is a Zone?

-A Pulse Zone is a geographic hosting location where your Pulse account data resides at rest.
+A Pulse Zone is a geographic hosting location where your Pulse organization data resides at rest.

-- Each Pulse account will be stored in exactly one Azure data center.
-Pulse account data is stored redundantly.
+• Each Pulse organization will be stored in exactly one Azure data center.
+Pulse organization data is stored redundantly.

-- All account-specific data is stored within that zone (see table below).
+• All organization-specific data is stored within that zone (see table below).

 Zone mapping